rawify/BitSet.js/README.md

 int ntz()
 ---
-Calculates the number of trailing zeros (zeros on the right)
+Calculates the number of trailing zeros (zeros on the right).
+If all digits are zero, `Infinity` is returned, since BitSet.js is an arbitrary large bit vector implementation.

 int lsb()
 ---